 A two-semester departmental honors program is available for exceptionally motivated students with unusually strong attainment.
 A GPA in the major of 3.5 is a minimum requirement for being invited to pursue honors.
-Current details of the honors process are available from MVC faculty.
+Current details of the honors process are available from MVC faculty or the MVC program office (HOL 203).